cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Polynomial Operations {#dep-polynomial}

 This section describes operations on and associated with polynomials over Scalars that are used in the main signing protocol.
-A polynomial of degree t is represented as a list of t coefficients, where the constant term of the polynomial is in the first position and the highest-degree coefficient is in the last position.
+A polynomial of maximum degree t is represented as a list of t coefficients, where the constant term of the polynomial is in the first position and the highest-degree coefficient is in the last position.
 A point on the polynomial is a tuple (x, y), where `y = f(x)`.
 For notational